 20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 I’ve been to Venice a couple of times now, and most recently I went with my husband in September, which was a perfect time to visit.
 On every trip I find myself noticing new Instagram spots in Venice, Italy, from cute little bridges to different angles of famous landmarks around the city.
-Venice is one of those cities where beautiful photos almost happen by accident, but a few specific Venice photo spots really stand out if you know where to look.
+Venice has a way of making even casual walks feel photogenic, but a few specific Venice photo spots really stand out if you know where to look.

 This post may contain affiliate links.